surgosan/portfolio/README.md

   - Allow user to expand the item
   - Remove any need to visit external links or download items
 - Create more Swift previews to display as a video in Projects
+- Fix issue where site breaks if refreshed a page that is not home page
+- Adjust backend to route all urls to index.html

 [1]: client/src/assets/Photos/portfolio_home.png